SaintSeya/kubernetes/README.md

 To run the application:

-1 - Create a Virtual machine with the follow configuration on AZURE:
+1 - Create a Virtual machine that allows Nested Virtualization.
+For example in AZURE:

 Standard D4 v3 (4 vcpus, 16 GB memory)